-- Appointed by Chief Judge of US District Court to serve on Federal Local Rules Advisory Committee
+- Appointed by Chief Judge of U.S. District Court to serve on the Federal Local Rules Advisory Committee

-- Since 2010, recognized by Best Lawyers in America® for Commercial Litigation, Construction Law, Product Liability Defense, and Insurance Law
+- Recognized by Best Lawyers in America® for Commercial Litigation, Construction Law, Product Liability Defense, and Insurance Law (2010-present)

 - Recognized by Chambers USA for Commercial Litigation (2007-present)